Access cache formats for SharePoint lists and document libraries

 When data is loaded into a datasheet or form, the first page of data or a single record is often all that is required to let you begin working or scrolling through records.
 To speed up these scenarios, control is returned to Access as soon as the first batch of data is retrieved from the server.
 A background thread continues parsing and fetching the remaining data from the server.
 It blocks you from interacting with data only when the requested record is not yet available (for example, you press the Move to last record button immediately after you open the datasheet or form).
 Although this works in some scenarios, queries that have joins, sorts, and filters require that all the data be retrieved before you can access it.

 Fetch incremental data changes

-Although data must be fetched from the server when a link is first used within an session of Access, changes that were to the web service infrastructure enable the program to fetch incremental data changes.
+Although data must be fetched from the server when a link is first used within a session of Access, changes that were to the web service infrastructure enable the program to fetch incremental data changes.
 Access 2007 caches the data rowsets in memory after they are first opened.
-Therefore, later use of the SharePoint links becomes significantly faster.
+Therefore, later use of the SharePoint links become faster.
 In cases of large datasets, there is contention for RAM on the client computer.
 In this case, rowsets are released, and this frees RAM for the rest of the system.